1st Canadian Ranger Patrol Group

-The 1st Canadian Ranger Patrol Group is a patrol group of the Canadian Rangers.
+The 1st Canadian Ranger Patrol Group (1 CRPG) is a patrol group of the Canadian Rangers.

-The Rangers have provided a visible military presence in isolated, coastal and northern communities for over 65 years and continue to serve as the military's "eyes, ears and voice" of the North.
-1 CRPG's motto "Vigilans," which translated means "The Watchers," reflects how the Rangers continue to guard their local areas and provide support to the Canadian Armed Forces during domestic operations across the North.
+1 CRPG has provided a visible military presence in Canada’s Arctic and sub-Arctic communities for years and continue to serve as the military's "eyes, ears and voice" in the North.
+1 CRPG's motto vigilans (the watchers), reflects how the Rangers continue to guard their local areas and provide support to the Canadian Armed Forces during domestic operations across the North.

 History

-The 1st Canadian Ranger Patrol Group (1 CRPG) traces its origin to the Pacific Coast Militia Rangers (PCMR), formed as coast watchers in 1942 and stood down at the end of the Second World War.
+The 1st Canadian Ranger Patrol Group (1 CRPG) traces its origin to the Pacific Coast Militia Rangers (PCMR), which formed as a coast watching unit in 1942.
+The PCMR stood down at the end of the Second World War.

-Soon after the war ended, senior defence officials decided that the Ranger concept was still valid and decided to expand it to include all stretches of Canada's coastline: the Pacific, the Arctic, and the Atlantic.
+After the war, senior defence officials decided to resurrect the Rangers in order to provide a scouting, guide and reconnaissance capability in Canada's sparsely settled northern, coastal and isolated areas.
+In times of war, they were also expected to participate in the fight as "guerrilla bands" and to assist the RCMP in the discovery and apprehension of "enemy agents".
 Accordingly, the Canadian Rangers were officially formed as a Corps of the Reserve Militia by an Order-in-Council in 1947.
 Army Headquarters authorized the first two Ranger companies on September 4, 1947.
 The first Canadian Ranger (CR) patrol was stood up in Dawson on September 22, 1947.
 The second CR patrol was stood up in Whitehorse soon thereafter.

-The role of the CRs, as stated in 1947, was to provide a military presence in those sparsely settled northern, coastal and isolated areas of Canada which cannot conveniently or economically be covered by other elements of the Canadian Armed Forces (CAF).
-This role is still valid today.

 Members were generally outdoor workers who would perform military surveillance while going about their daily jobs.
-In the late 1940s and early 1950s rifles were issued to reliable individuals in communities in the high arctic along with instructions to report any unusual activity in their areas.
+In the late 1940s and early 1950s rifles were issued to reliable individuals in communities in the High Arctic along with instructions to report any unusual activity in their areas.
 By the late 1950s Ranger Platoons and Companies had been established throughout the North.

 Over the years, there have been several organizational accommodations to decentralize command and control of the Rangers.
-This culminated in November 1997 with the signing of a Ministerial Organizational Order to create five distinct and individual units Canadian Ranger Patrol Groups.
-The 1 Canadian Ranger Patrol Group (1 CRPG), established on 2 April 1998, consist of Rangers from Nunavut, the Northwest Territory (NWT), Yukon Territory and Atlin, British Columbia, with the CRPG headquarters in Yellowknife, NT.
+This culminated in November 1997 with the signing of a Ministerial Organizational Order to create five distinct and individual Canadian Ranger Patrol Groups.
+The 1st Canadian Ranger Patrol Group (1 CRPG), established on 2 April 1998, consists of Rangers from Nunavut, the Northwest Territories (NWT), Yukon Territory and Atlin, British Columbia, with the CRPG headquarters in Yellowknife, NWT.